random1781/Tenere700/tower/README.md

 #### bracket-meter
 This provides support for the Tenere's OEM display/meter.
 Three larger holes support the grommets that the meter mates with, and then a few sets of holes allow it to bolt onto `bracket3` with a separate, 90 degree bracket.
 There are also holes in the AMPS pattern and M8 holes at 100mm x 40mm spacing to accommodate mounting onto the handlebar clamps.
 ### Lights
 The intent is to accommodate aftermarket lights that mount on either side.
-There is 121.5mm of spacing to accommodate various-sized lights.
-This is currently being designed with the Baja Designs Squadron Pro lights in mind.
+There is 121.5mm of spacing to accommodate various-sized lights and mounting options.
 ### Hardware
 This includes all necessary fasteners and other hardware required to mount all of the above.
 Hardware is sourced from McMaster-Carr in order to have an accessible baseline.